 Using the Student Teacher Observation Tool and Rubric as a guide, Student Teachers should be able to complete the following activities at the "Developing" level in order to earn a grade of Credit for the 1st assignment of student teaching.
-(Average score of 2.5 or above by the end of Week 7.)
+(Average score of 2.5 or above.)

-Activities $\sqrt{}$ Complete tour of the school campus Become acquainted with school staff and resources Learn all students' names Be able to explain, teach, reteach, and reinforce classroom routines, rules, and procedures Setup planning/conference schedule with Master Teacher Observe all aspects of the students' daily schedule to include: opening, recess, lunch, transitions to other classrooms (computer lab, library, etc.) ek Observe all lessons taught by Master Teacher Week 1 Participate in lessons taught be Master Teacher by circulating the classroom and providing one on one support for instruction and using proximity to support student adherence to classroom rules, procedures, and routines Complete other duties as assigned by Master Teacher and/or University Supervisor TPA: Discuss TPA requirements with Master Teacher, including videotaping authorizations Take over opening exercises Plan and teach a minimum of 3-5 whole group lessons in at least two different subject areas Observe all lessons taught by Master Teacher 6 Participate in lessons taught be Master Teacher by circulating the classroom Week 2-3 and providing one on one support for instruction and/or small groups as requested by Master Teacher W Complete other duties as assigned by Master Teacher and/or University Supervisor TPA Cycle 1: Discuss ideas for TPA Cycle 1 with Master Teacher.
+Activities $\sqrt{}$ Week 1 Complete tour of the school campus Become acquainted with school staff and resources Learn all students' names Be able to explain, teach, reteach, and reinforce classroom routines, rules, and procedures Setup planning/conference schedule with Master Teacher Observe all aspects of the students' daily schedule to include: opening, recess, lunch, transitions to other classrooms (computer lab, library, etc.) Observe all lessons taught by Master Teacher Participate in lessons taught be Master Teacher by circulating the classroom and providing one on one support for instruction and using proximity to support student adherence to classroom rules, procedures, and routines Begin two-way dialogue journal with Master Teacher Complete other duties as assigned by Master Teacher and/or University Supervisor TPA: Discuss TPA requirements with Master Teacher, including videotaping authorizations • Week 2 Take over opening exercises Plan and teach a minimum of three whole group lessons in at least two different subject areas Observe all lessons taught by Master Teacher Participate in lessons taught be Master Teacher by circulating the classroom and providing one on one support for instruction and/or small groups as requested by Master Teacher Maintain two-way dialogue journal with Master Teacher Complete other duties as assigned by Master Teacher and/or University Supervisor TPA 3 and 4: Discuss ideas for Unit of Study (for TPA) with Master Teacher.
 Choose subject content and determine timeline for implementation